5 from 2 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

 This Italian brioche bread is rich, buttery, slightly sweet, tender, and absolutely delicious!
-Surprisingly easy to make.
+This traditional Italian dessert is surprisingly easy to make, and is even make ahead friendly.
+You will want to make this amazing sweet bread again and again!

 brioche buns on a red plate

 I have countless memories eating a variety of delicious brioche breads in Italy.
-It is my pleasure to share this recipe with you!
+It is my pleasure to share this recipe with you, and I hope you enjoy it as much as I have.

 This bread is rich, buttery, slightly sweet, tender, and absolutely scrumptious!
-The added lemon and orange zest are one way that sets this recipe apart from your traditional French brioche recipe.
-Enjoy the extra “zest” of flavor.
+I love this even better than French brioche, especially with the added lemon and orange zest, which sets this recipe apart.
+Enjoy the extra “zest” of flavor!

 Italian brioche bread ingredients including yeast, eggs, and butter.